SparshJain2000/GFG_Solutions/README.md

 🍴 Fork the repository

-👯 Clone the forked repo
+👯 Clone the forked repository

-📝 Change it / add your code ,
+📝 Change it / add your code

 ✔️ Do a "pull request"

 ## Support

-Give a 🌟 to this repo if it helped you a bit .
+Give a 🌟 to this repo if it helped you a bit.

 Connect with me